Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 LVN pay varies depending on your experience, employer, and region.
 In the United States, cost of living tends to differ from state to state, not to mention from city to city.
-Needless to say, salary is always important to consider when you change careers.
+Salary is always important to consider when you change careers.

 Vocational Nursing Salary

 In May 2021, the median annual wage for LVNs was $48,070.